offen/website/homepage/content/articles/0020-untold-roads.md

 title: Untold roads to v1.0
 description: Onboarding users onto a product that is still in development needs a thorough plan.
-These are our conclusions as we work our way to a v1.0 release of Offen.
+These are our conclusions as we work our way to a v1.0 release of Offen Fair Web Analytics.
 date: 2020-01-19
 slug: untold-roads-versioning-early-stage-software
 url: /blog/untold-roads-versioning-early-stage-software/